 DMC and Anchor are great flosses to start your cross stitch projects with and they offer variety packs of their most popular colors.
 Make sure that you are on the lookout for floss sales at your local needlework store.
 Stock up on common colors such as black, white and reds.
 If you use a noncolorfast floss, be careful with washing the finished project as the dye may run.

 A Pack of Needles Is Necessary

 Obviously, you can't stitch without a needle.
 There are so many different types of needles on the market.
 Needles with special coatings, twin-tipped needles, easy-thread needles.
 It is hard to decide which one is the right one for your project.
 When you begin cross stitching it is wise to use a size 24 tapestry needle for 11-count Aida fabric and a size 26 needle for 14-count Aida fabric.

 As you become an accomplished cross-stitcher, you can try out the many different types of needles and see the way the needle pulls the fabric and showcases different finishes.
 You may not think that a good needle is necessary.
 It helps keep the fabric in shape.
 A bigger needle with smaller fabric will stretch and distort your project.
 It is very important to keep the fabric in shape and the right cross stitch needle with help with that.

-Two Pairs of Scissors are Essential
+2 Pairs of Scissors Are Essential

 The first pair is dedicated to cutting fabric.
 Do not cut anything but fabric with these scissors.
 You can get a good pair for less than twenty dollars.
 The second pair is a smaller pair for cutting floss.
 These scissors should be sharp enough to cut the floss without fraying it.
 Dollar and discount stores are a great source of inexpensive, sharp scissors.
 After you become more familiar with cross stitch projects, you can invest in a high-end pair of scissors.